Desafinado

-"Desafinado" (a Portuguese word, usually rendered into English as "Out of Tune", or as "Off Key") is a 1959 bossa nova song and jazz standard composed by Antônio Carlos Jobim with lyrics (in Portuguese) by Newton Mendonça.
+"Desafinado" (a Portuguese word usually rendered into English as either "Out of Tune" or "Off Key") is a 1959 bossa nova song and jazz standard composed by Antônio Carlos Jobim with lyrics (in Portuguese) by Newton Mendonça.

 Background

-“Desafinado” was originally composed as a response to critics who claimed that the bossa nova genre was created for singers who cannot sing.
-The song has multiple English-language adaptations.
-Jon Hendricks, along with The Richmond Organisation (credited under the pseudonym “Jessie Cavanaugh”), created lyrics that employ consonance to reframe the concept as a love song about lovers who have fallen “slightly out of tune.”
-These Hendricks lyrics were notably recorded by Ella Fitzgerald on her 1962 single and by Perry Como on his 1963 album, The Songs I Love.
-A separate English adaptation, written by Gene Lees and more closely aligned with the original Portuguese lyric (though not a direct translation), appears on select recordings.
+"Desafinado" was a response to critics who claimed that the bossa nova genre was created for singers who cannot sing.
+The song has more than one English-language adaptation.
+Jon Hendricks, along with The Richmond Organisation (credited under the pseudonym "Jessie Cavanaugh"), created lyrics that employ consonance to reframe the concept as a love song about lovers who have fallen "slightly out of tune".
+Hendricks's lyrics were recorded by Ella Fitzgerald on her 1962 single, and by Perry Como on his 1963 album, The Songs I Love.
+Gene Lees's English version, which (though not a direct translation) is more closely aligned with Mendonça's original, appears on some recordings.

 Chart performance

 The version by Stan Getz and Charlie Byrd (from the album Jazz Samba) was a major hit in 1962, reaching number 15 and number 4 on Billboard′s pop and easy-listening charts, respectively; their definitive rendering also reached number 11 in the UK.
 In Canada the song was co-charted with the Grammy nominated version by Pat Thomas where they reached No. 14.